Najee Harris: 2024 season

 On May 2, 2024, the Steelers declined the fifth-year option on Harris' contract, making him a free agent after the 2024 season.
 In Week 1 against the Atlanta Falcons, Harris had 20 carries for just 70 yards, averaging 3.5 yards per carry in the 18–10 Steelers win.
 On September 29, Harris would have one of the statistically worst games of his career, getting just 13 carries for 19 yards with his longest carry being for five yards.
 He would also make three catches on six targets for 54 yards.
 The Steelers would lose 24–27 to the Indianapolis Colts.
 In the Week 6 win over the Las Vegas Raiders, Harris would score his first touchdown of the season on a 36 yard rush.
-He would also eclipse 100 rushing yards in game for the first time since Week 18 of the 2023 season with 106.
+He would also eclipse 100 rushing yards in a game for the first time since Week 18 of the 2023 season with 106.
 Harris would hit the century mark again in the following week against the New York Jets, rushing 21 times for 102 yards and, with less than 30 seconds left in the game, another touchdown to seal the win.
 He finished the 2024 season with 263 carries for 1,043 rushing yards and six rushing touchdowns to go with 36 receptions for 283 receiving yards.

 Harris made another postseason start with the Steelers in their 28–14 loss to the Baltimore Ravens during the AFC Wild Card round in which he had six carries for 17 yards.